dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an unnamed constructor is invoked on a class that defines named constructors but the class doesn’t have an unnamed constructor.
+The analyzer produces this diagnostic when an unnamed constructor is invoked on a class that defines named constructors but the class doesn't have an unnamed constructor.

 #### Example